transtats/transtats/README.md

 * Setup development environment as described above.
 * The *devel* branch is the release actively under development.
 * The *master* branch corresponds to the latest stable release.
-* If you find any bug/issue or got an idea, open a [github issue](https://github.com/transtats/transtats/issues/new).
+* If you find any bug/issue or got an idea, open a [GitHub Issue](https://github.com/transtats/transtats/issues/new).
 * Feel free to submit feature requests and/or bug fixes on *devel* branch.
-* Transtats uses [travis](https://travis-ci.org/transtats/transtats) for tests.
+* Transtats uses [Circle CI](https://circleci.com/gh/transtats/transtats) for tests.

 ### License